noaa-onms/cinms/modals/_captions.md

 ## Figure App.E.11.15.

 A map showing the contaminent levels of Polybrominated diphenyl ethers (which are used as flame retardants) in sediments collected across the Southern California Bight in 2008.
-Figure: Schiff et al. 2011
+Figure credit: Schiff et al. 2011.

 ### Details